Matrix-Weighted Besov-Type and Triebel--Lizorkin-Type Spaces II: Sharp Boundedness of Almost Diagonal Operators: Introduction

 \section{Introduction}

-This article is the second one of our three successive articles in which we develop a complete real-variable theory of matrix-weighted Besov-type spaces and matrix-weighted Triebel--Lizorkin-type spaces of $\mathbb C^m$-valued distributions on $\mathbb R^n$.
-We consistently denote by $m$ the dimension of the target space of our distributions and hence our matrix-weights take values in the space of $m\times m$ complex matrices.
+This article is the second one of our three successive articles in which we develop a complete real-variable theory of matrix-weighted Besov-type and Triebel--Lizorkin-type spaces of $\mathbb C^m$-valued distributions on $\mathbb R^n$. { The article at hand deals with the sequential versions of these spaces, and can be studied largely independently of the other two; but the interplay of all three articles of becomes relevant in order to connect the present results to the actual function spaces of Besov-type and Triebel--Lizorkin-type.
+The attribute ``type'' refers to the fact that these are generalisations of the usual three-parameter Besov and Triebel--Lizorkin spaces, incorporating a fourth index $\tau$ that measures a Morrey space type nature of these spaces; the usual three-parameter versions are recovered by setting $\tau=0$.} We consistently denote by $m$ the dimension of the target space of our distributions and hence our matrix-weights take values in the space of $m\times m$ complex matrices.

-In the first one \cite{bhyy1}, we introduced the matrix-weighted Besov-type space $\dot B^{s,\tau}_{p,q}(W)$ and the matrix-weighted Triebel--Lizorkin-type space $\dot F^{s,\tau}_{p,q}(W)$, for any $s\in\mathbb{R}$, $\tau\in[0,\infty)$, $p\in(0,\infty)$, and $q\in(0,\infty]$, and established their $\varphi$-transform characterization; see \cite{bhyy1} for the details and especially for their history of these spaces and more related references.
-These obtained results strongly depend on the $A_p$-dimension of matrix weights and their elaborate properties expressed via reducing operators.
-Using them, in this article, we further establish the boundedness of almost diagonal operators on matrix-weighted Besov-type sequence spaces $\dot b^{s,\tau}_{p,q}(W)$ and matrix-weighted Triebel--Lizorkin-type sequence spaces $\dot f^{s,\tau}_{p,q}(W)$ in terms of decay conditions of the coefficients of the infinite matrices representing such operators and, particularly, in most cases, these decay conditions are proved to be sharp.

-It is well known that almost diagonal operators serve as an important bridge for establishing various real-variable characterizations and the boundedness of operators on Besov and Triebel--Lizorkin spaces.
-In particular, they play a key role in establishing the molecular and the wavelet characterizations and the boundedness of Calder\'on--Zygmund operators on these function spaces.
-Indeed, Frazier and Jawerth \cite{fj90} originally used almost diagonal operators to establish the atomic and the molecular characterizations of Triebel--Lizorkin spaces on $\mathbb{R}^n$.
-This method was further developed and used by Bownik \cite{b05,b07}, Bownik and Ho \cite{bh06}, Yang and Yuan \cite{yy10}, Cleanthous et al. \cite{cgn19}, Georgiadis et al. \cite{gkkp19,gkp21}, and Frazier and Roudenko \cite{fr04,fr21} to study various function spaces and their applications on $\mathbb{R}^n$.